kohya-ss/sd-scripts/README.md

 - Training scripts can now output training settings to wandb or Tensor Board logs.
 Specify the `--log_config` option.
 PR [#1285](https://github.com/kohya-ss/sd-scripts/pull/1285)  Thanks to ccharest93, plucked, rockerBOO, and VelocityRa!
   - Some settings, such as API keys and directory specifications, are not output due to security issues.

+- The ControlNet training script `train_controlnet.py` for SD1.5/2.x was not working, but it has been fixed.
+PR [#1284](https://github.com/kohya-ss/sd-scripts/pull/1284) Thanks to sdbds!

 - An option `--disable_mmap_load_safetensors` is added to disable memory mapping when loading the model's .safetensors in SDXL.
 PR [#1266](https://github.com/kohya-ss/sd-scripts/pull/1266) Thanks to Zovjsra!
   - It seems that the model file loading is faster in the WSL environment etc.